prashantbarca/prashantbarca.github.io/_posts/2016-10-17-introduction.md

 We make use of the parser combinator library, [Hammer](https://github.com/UpstandingHackers/hammer).
 The hammer ruby library, which is available at [Hammer Ruby Library](https://rubygems.org/gems/hammer-parser) depends on `libhammer`.

+### Quickstart

+You could make use of the Docker image available for you - [https://hub.docker.com/r/prashantbarca/hammer-parser/](https://hub.docker.com/r/prashantbarca/hammer-parser/).

+- Sudo may not be needed on Mac OSX.
+The image comes with hammer and libfuzzer pre-installed, and is easy to use.

+`sudo docker run -ti prashantbarca/hammer-parser:pre`

 ### Installing hammer ruby bindings